 metrics would be reported.

 To prevent this, we recommend running an additional standalone Netprobe for Orchestrated Environments instance that is not deployed as a DaemonSet but rather as a standard deployment with only a single replica.
-Refer to the Prerequisites for an example of how this can be configured.
+Refer to the Installation in an orchestrated environment for an example of how this can be configured.

 The Collection Agent ingests data as metrics, logs, or events.